Lama Temple tour

 Reaching Lama Temple is convenient, with multiple transportation options available:

 By Subway: The most efficient way to reach Yonghe Temple is by subway.
-Take Line 2 or Line 5 and alight at “Yonghegong” (Lama Temple) Station.
-For Line 2, use Exit C; for Line 5, Exit F is preferable.
-Once you exit, a short walk along a sidewalk, lined with interesting shops and traditional incense sellers, leads you directly to the temple’s entrance.
+Take Line 2 or Line 5 and alight at “Yonghegong” (Lama Temple) Station. and exit from Exit F. Once you exit, a short walk along a sidewalk, soon you directlyget to the temple’s west gate (See the Map above ).

 By Bus: Several bus routes serve the area around Yonghe Temple.
 Buses 13 or 684 will drop you at Guozijian Station, while buses 116 or 117 stop at Yonghegong Lama Temple Station.
 Other options include buses 2, 18, 44, 62, 606, 800, 858, or 909, alighting at Lama Temple Bridge East Station.